Kristin School

 The school was established in 1973 by a small group of parents, and is owned by the Kristin School Charitable Trust (non-profit making – fees are used to pay expenses and facilities) and is governed by trustees and governors appointed from both the school and the wider community.

 Kristin contains a Kindergarten as well as an Early Learning Centre known as Little Doves and is divided into three separate schools – Junior (years 0–6), Middle (years 7–10), and Senior (years 11–13).
-Reflecting contemporary managerialism, each school has its own principal and an executive principal has overall responsibility to the Board of Governors.
+Each school has its own principal and an executive principal has overall responsibility to the Board of Governors.